 Agencies that want full control and self-hosting

-n8n is our top pick for agencies serious about automation.
-It's open-source, self-hostable, and handles complex multi-step workflows without the per-task pricing that kills budgets at scale.
-Hundreds of integrations out of the box — CRM, email, Slack, databases, webhooks.
+A self-hosted workflow engine is our top pick for agencies serious about automation.
+It handles complex multi-step workflows without the per-task pricing that kills budgets at scale.
+Hundreds of integrations out of the box — CRM, email, team messaging, databases, webhooks.
 The visual builder is intuitive enough for non-developers but powerful enough for engineers.
-If you're building automations that touch sensitive client data, n8n's self-hosted option means your data never leaves your infrastructure.
+If you're building automations that touch sensitive client data, self-hosting keeps data inside your infrastructure.

 Pros